Lou117/core/doc/using_default_routing_table_parser.md

 ];
 ```
 In this example, a request to `GET /users` will trigger `MyApplication\UserController::all` method, although a request
-to `POST /users` will trigger `MyApplication::UserController::create` method.
+to `POST /users` will trigger `MyApplication\UserController::create` method.
 Have you notice we added a third method
-with a corresponding controller FQSEN ? **This declaration will be ignored**, because `PUT` is not one of the allowed
+with a corresponding controller FQSEN? **This declaration will be ignored**, because `PUT` is not one of the allowed
 methods in `methods`.
-### Defining default values for endpoint actionable data (a.k.a "arguments")
+### Defining default values for endpoint actionable data (a.k.a. "arguments")
-For optional URI "arguments" (enclosed in `[]` in patterns), you can define default values within your route declaration:
+For optional URI "arguments" (enclosed in `[]` in patterns), you can define default values within your route
+declaration:
 ```php
 <?php
 /* MyApplication routing table */